-The proposed site (T6/355) is located centrally in the Inner Harbour (Figure 8) and access is proposed to be by boat from Cromane Point to the proposed site (Figure 9).
-The proposed site is located within the Shellfish Designated Waters and within the BIM SUMS navigation marks for the Harbour.
-The proposed site is located on fine to muddy fine sand with polychaetes community complex, away from Zostera beds (Figure 10).
+The proposed site (T6/465A) is located centrally of the Harbour (Figure 8) and access will be by boat, to the proposed site from Tullig quay (Figure 9).
+The proposed site is located within the BIM SUMS navigation marks and approximately 1km outside Shellfish Designated Waters for the Harbour.
+The proposed site is located on "fine to muddy fine sand with Polychaetes" community complex, away from Zostera beds (Figure 10).

-The proposed site (T6/355) is located in the central inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK468.
+The proposed site (T6/465A) is located in the central inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK468.
 This subsite (OK468) was found during the NPWS surveys of 2009/10 to have the highest species richness across the survey period and was considered as being of considerable value to roosting waterbirds and of medium importance for waterbirds in general.
 Subsite OK468 was found to be an important area for three species of conservation interest (SCI); Light-bellied Brent Goose, Bar-tailed Godwit and Oystercatcher.
 This subsite (OK468) was classified as being of moderate risk of disturbance from aquaculture and all associated activities.